Professional Cooking Certificate

 Home » Programs and Training » Culinary Arts » Professional Cooking Certificate

-The Professional Cooking Certificate gives students the opportunity to complete the certificate program.
-The course is delivered face-to-face at our campus in St. Paul.
+The Professional Cooking Certificate allows students to complete the certificate program.
+Additionally, the course will be delivered in-person at our campus in Lac La Biche

 This program will introduce you to the kitchen, teaching you about vegetables, proteins, stocks, soups, sauces, and kitchen management.
 With a three-week practicum, you’ll have the opportunity to learn in an actual work environment.